-You can change the positions and sizes of the active window by using the Window Control buttons below the screen on the Touch Wing or touch the Cog/Setup button on the top bar of the window.
+You can change the positions and sizes of the active window by using the Window Control buttons above the trackball or touch the Cog/Setup button on the top bar of the window.
 The min/max button swaps the active window between full screen and quarter size.
 The size/position button moves the active window around the possible positions.
 There are also softkeys on the Window Options menu for the same functions.